sammyd/iOS8-day-by-day-book/manuscript/12-healthkit.md

 it is certainly worth taking a look at it.
 It gives you an idea of how Apple's APIs are modernizing as the ecosystem moves forward.

-The code for the accompanying app is available on github at the usual place:
+The code for the accompanying app is available on github at the usual place on the ShinobiControls github:
 [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).